gujc71/guupload_sample/readme.md

-gu-upload is a JavaScript Library that wraps the HTML5(AJAX) upload function. this project is sample to use gu-upload.
+gu-upload is a JavaScript Library that wraps the HTML5(AJAX) upload function.

+This project is sample how to use gu-upload.